The PerfectCLEAN Post

 Curtains check every box for problem surfaces:

-● They are rarely cleaned in daily workflow.
+• They are rarely cleaned at patient discharge.

-● They often hang forweeks—sometimes months—between laundering or replacement.
+• They often hang for months or longer between laundering or replacement.

 The AJIC study confirms what infection prevention teams already suspect: every time a curtain is pulled, microbial load increases, creating a consistent pathway for hand-to-surface transfer.